Store:House Cleaning Training Videos on Start a Cleaning BusinessBusiness-In-A-Box-Do It Yourself Kit: Grow Your Business Or Start One Up

 - This KIT provides a guide to follow with possible alternatives to solving challenging problems that are roadblocks to attaining goals

-Total package content takes 40 hours to complete
+Total package content takes approximately 40 hours to complete

 |Cleaner roles and Responsibilities-2 & 3 Person Teams English|